Articles

 Premiums for Income Protection Insurance and Business Expense Insurance are tax-deductible in most instances (which could significantly reduce the effective cost to you of such protection).

-For more information about Income Protection Insurance and Business Expense Insurance, refer to our website Library and Search ‘Income Protection’ and ‘Business Expense Insurance’; or either phone our office – on 07 3421 3456, or use the website Contact Us facility to arrange a meeting with one of our experienced advisers.
+For more information about Income Protection Insurance and Business Expense Insurance, refer to our website Library and Search ‘Income Protection’ and ‘Business Expense Insurance’.
+To arrange a meeting with one of our experienced advisers –

-[This article was originally posted in October 2012: it has undergone occasional revisions, most recently in June 2017.]
+[This article was originally posted in October 2012.
+It has occasionally been updated/ refreshed, most recently in January 2025.]